and NBC News

 Investors can also use indirect evidence to prove reliance using a theory called fraud-on-the-market or claim defects in the securities products sold.
 Courts use the fraud-on-the-market theory when a misrepresentation artificially inflates the price of the stock.
 Because the misrepresentation affected the stock price, and the investor bought the stock based on the affected price, the investor is assumed to have indirectly relied on the misrepresentation that misled the market as a whole.
 In such case, the defendant may try to show that the misrepresentation was not important or did not affect stock prices.
 The defendant may also attempt to show that the individual investor knew that the statement was false or would have bought the stock even if he or she had known of the falsity of the statement.

-For more information explicitly defining the legal parameters of unsuitability, seek the aid of a New York City securities fraud lawyer, and consult the following FINRA rules and regulations:
+For more information explicitly defining the legal parameters of unsuitability and/or Regulation best interest, seek the aid of a New York City securities fraud lawyer, and consult the following FINRA rules and regulations:

 - Recommendations to Customers (Suitability)

-- FINRA Rule of Conduct IM-2310-1: Rules for Non-Equity Securities Trading and Customer Suitability
+- FAQs regarding FINRA Rules for Non-Equity Securities Trading and Customer Suitability

 - Fair Dealing with Customers